 - For more details, we will need to have more information on the treatment you are seeking.

-Your Medisave can be used to pay medical expenses incurred by the Medisave account holder and your immediate family such as spouse, parents or children, as long as they reside in Singapore.
-You can also claim for your grandparents, but they must be Singaporeans/PRs and reside in Singapore.
+Your MediSave can be used to pay medical expenses incurred by the MediSave account holder and your family members such as spouse, parents, children, grandparents and siblings.
+However, this is subject to the following conditions: